 GetParamValue called when an SQL parameter is found (in PSQL :name format).
 This is only called for blob fields.
 Handler should return the BlobID to be used as the parameter value.
 If not present an exception is raised when a parameter is found.
 Hint: use TIBBlobStream to create and read the blob from a file.
-OnOutputLog Called to write SQL Statements to the log (stdout) OnErrorLog Called to write all other messages to the log (stderr) OnProgressEvent Progress bar support.
+OnOutputLog Called to write SQL Statements to the log (stdout)

+OnErrorLog Called to write all other messages to the log (stderr) OnProgressEvent Progress bar support.
 If Reset is true the value is maximum value of progress bar.
 Otherwise called to step progress bar.
 OnSelectSQL handler for select SQL statements.
-If not present, select SQL statements result in an exception.
+If not present, then the DataOutputFormatter is used to process select SQL statements.
+If neither an OnSelect Handler or a DataOutputFormatter is defined then select statements. result in an exception.
+An OnSelectSQL handler may either process the select statement itself or call TIBXScript.DefaultSelectSQLHandler to invoke default processing as described above.
+OnSetStatement Handler for unrecognised SET Statements.